rms1000watt/hello-world-docker-swarm/Readme.md

 # Remove unused volumes
 docker volume prune

-# Sometimes volumes are in use with stopped containers.. docker rm those containers then docker volume prune

 # Unset the env vars so you're looking at the host docker
 eval $(docker-machine env -u)